First you say what it isn't. Then you say what it is. Both of them effectively have the same meaning.

 Homer: I didn't lie!
 I was writing fiction with my mouth!

 Mr. Burns: Look at them, Smithers, enjoying their embezzlement.

 Smithers: I have a much uglier word for it, sir: misappropriation.

-In "Homer Defined" when the power plant is having a meltdown, Kent Brockman asks Mr. Burns about it in a news report.
-Mr. Burns replies saying "meltdown is one of those buzzwords" and calls the situation an "unexpected fission surplus."
+- In "Homer Defined", when the power plant is having a meltdown, Kent Brockman asks Mr. Burns about it in a news report.
+Mr. Burns replies saying a meltdown "one of those annoying buzzwords" and calls the situation an "unrequested fission surplus."

 Marge: Are you actually giving up your faith?

 Homer: No!
 No-no-no-no-no no!
 Well, yes.

 - In "I Am Furious (Yellow)", when Bart creates the web comic "Angry Dad", based on Homer.

 Bart: It's a Composite Character: your dad, my dad, and a little Maggie's dad.